Spondylolisthesis (Slipped Vertebrae) Treatment in Princeton & Staten Island

-Spondylolisthesis, commonly referred to as a slipped disc, is a spinal disorder wherein one vertebra slips out of place and onto the vertebra below it.
-A slipped disc can sometimes put pressure on nerves surrounding the spine, causing back pain, neck pain, numbness or muscle weakness.
-In most cases, a slipped disc occurs in the lumbar region of the spine (lower back) or cervical region of the spine (neck).
-If you require spondylolisthesis treatment, schedule an appointment with New Jersey Spine Surgeons in Princeton and Staten Island.
-We can diagnose your spinal condition and provide treatment to restore your spinal health.
+Spondylolisthesis, commonly referred to as a slipped vertebrae, is a spinal disorder wherein one vertebra slips out of place and onto the vertebra below it.
+A slipped vertebrae can sometimes put pressure on nerves surrounding the spine, causing back pain, neck pain, numbness or muscle weakness.
+In most cases, spondylolisthesis occurs in the lumbar region of the spine (lower back) or cervical region of the spine (neck).
+If you require slipped vertebrae treatment, schedule an appointment with New Jersey Spine Surgeons in Princeton and Staten Island.
+Our spondylolisthesis doctors and specialists can diagnose your spinal condition and provide treatment to restore your spinal health.

 Spondylolisthesis can be the result of a variety of causes, which may include: